Pasadena · Los Angeles County

 Pasadena built its reputation on architecture.
 Whole neighborhoods of early-1900s Craftsman and bungalow homes — Bungalow Heaven foremost among them — are protected as landmark districts, and individual properties across the city carry landmark designations.
 When a project touches a designated home or sits inside a landmark district, exterior work, additions, and sometimes ADUs go through Cultural Heritage / Historic Preservation review in addition to standard plan check.

 That review rewards period-correct detailing and penalizes generic, off-the-shelf design.
-The firm we co-own designs additions that read as original — matching roof pitches, window proportions, eave details, and materials — so the work clears preservation review rather than stalling in revisions.
+We design additions that read as original — matching roof pitches, window proportions, eave details, and materials — so the work clears preservation review rather than stalling in revisions.
 On the west side near the Arroyo Seco and in San Rafael and Linda Vista, hillside grade, drainage, and access add another layer; we plan for those conditions before plans go to the counter, not after a correction notice.

 Neighborhoods we build in